markyu0401/Deserialization-Attack/Manual.md

 2. Enter the command ``apt update -y && apt upgrade -y && apt install gobuster -y`` to install a tool called gobuster.

-3. Type the command ifconfig to check the IP of the server.
+3. Open a terminal in victim.
+Type the command ifconfig to check the IP of the server.

 4. On the attacker-10 vm, open firefox browser, or install any browser you like.
 Enter http://victim_ip to the URL bar to access the VNC session